ximimoments/katifetch/README.md

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\uninstall.ps1
 ```
-## And Enjoy of Katifetch for Windows edition!
+## And enjoy using Katifetch on Windows edition!

 ---